rasbot/streamlit_image_annotator/README.md

 <div align="center">
     <img src="images/logo.png" width="700" height="auto"/>
-<p>An annotation tool to sort through images, useful when generating a lot of images with Stable Diffusion.</p>
+<p>An annotation tool to sort through images, useful when generating a lot of images with Stable Diffusion.
+This image was modified with ControlNet.</p>
 </div>

 ## Table of Contents